ahb-vi-yayt • Hear it!

 Meaning: 1.
 To make unnecessary.
 2. To eliminate or prevent.

 Notes: The meaning of this Good Word is anything but obvious.
-In fact, it is semantically unrelated to obvious, even though the two words do share a common root.
-So beware: today's Good Word does not mean "to make obvious".
-The noun is obviation and, although there is an adjective obviative that should have a related meaning, this adjective is used only to refer to an obscure grammatical function found in a few American Indian languages.
+In fact, it is not semantically related to the word obvious, even though the two words do share a common root (see History below).
+So beware this curveball of a Good Word: it does not mean "to make obvious".
+The noun is obviation and the adjective is obviative.
+The adjective also does not have an obvious meaning, either: it is used only to refer to an obscure grammatical function found in a few American Indian languages.

-In Play: To obviate the obvious, let's first use this word in an ordinary turn of phrase like, "Mike Raffone's introductory remarks obviated most of the visiting lecturer's speech."
-Unfortunately, a form of obviation in its second sense has recently become the way to do business: "The new plant in India obviated most of the jobs in his division."
+In Play: To obviate the obvious, let's first use this word in an ordinary turn of phase like, "Mike Raffone's long introductory remarks obviated most of the visiting lecturer's speech."
+Unfortunately, a form of obviation in its second sense, "to eliminate", has become a way of doing business recently: "The new plant in India obviated most of the positions in Anita Job's division."

-Word History: Today's Good Word originated as obviatus, the past participle of Latin obviare "to meet, withstand, prevent".
-This verb contains the preposition ob "to, toward" and via-re "go, travel", which comes from via "road, way".
-Via we see in Via Appia "the Appian Way", Italy's oldest road, in Spanish va "go", and in our preposition via "by way of?.
-The original root also emerged in Latin as veh- which underlies our word vehicle.
-In Germanic languages that [v] became a [w] so we see it in German Wagen (as in Volkswagen "people's car") and English wagon, plus English way.
-Obvious comes from Latin obvius, an adjective built from the phrase ob viam "in the way, within reach".
+Word History: The Good Word today originated as obviatus, the past participle of Latin obviare "to meet, withstand, prevent".
+This verb contains the preposition ob "toward, up to, against" and viare "go, travel", which comes from via "road, way".
+Via we see in Via Appia "the Appian Way", Italy's oldest road, and in our preposition via "by way of", as in to send via airmail.
+The original root also emerged in Latin as veh-, which underlies English vehicle.
+In Germanic languages that V became a W, so we see it in German Wagen (as in Volkswagen "the people's car", and English wagon (UK waggon), and way.
+Now, the adjective obvious comes from the Latin adjective obvius, built from the phrase ob viam "in the way, within reach".
+I hope this obviates all your questions about today's Good Word.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!